Skepta on his new spy film: "Why not have a Black 007? 'Cause James Bond is white"

 The movie was shot on location in Nigeria and London in a hyper-realistic art house style, all wobbly tracking shots and deliberately jagged jump-cuts, but is intended as the prelude to something even grander.
 The narrative charts Mark’s transformation into Tribal Mark (played by Skepta), a super-spy figure recognisable for the scarifications – two vertical lines on the right of his face, one on the left – that define his features from the start.
 Plans abound for a follow-up feature film with a more traditional action-adventure aesthetic, before the character spins off into the Tribal Mark cinematic universe; a franchise with endless possibilities.

 “It’s like the Black James Bond thing that everyone was trying to do,” says Skepta (which seems to explain the suit – though you might struggle to recall 007 in a bucket hat).
 “We wanted to make something [where] after I’ve done the movie, I’m like, ‘OK, cool – it’s the franchise now.”
-At that point, he reasons, an actor such as Damson Idris can adopt those trademark scarifications and have his “Daniel Craig moment for a couple films… Just building that out so we have a hit-man spy, so we’re not leaning on James Bond all the time.”
+At that point, he reasons, an actor such as Damson Idris can adopt those trademark scarifications and have his “Daniel Craig moment for a couple films… Just building that out so we have a hitman spy, so we’re not leaning on James Bond all the time.”

 Asked why he’d rather create Tribal Mark than, say, have a Black 007, Skepta deadpans: “’Cause… James Bond is white.”